June 28, 2025

 So our first advice is to expect your loved one to feel cranky – and all those other feelings, too.
 Be patient.
 Don’t take it personally.
 And while you’re gracefully tolerating the moods, there are other things you can also do to increase your family member’s odds of quitting cigarettes for good:

-If you are a smoker and don’t intend to quit, at least:
+If you smoke and don’t intend to quit, at least:

 Keep gum, breath mints or toothpicks in the house, the car or in your pockets to offer to your spouse during cravings.
 If he or she is using nicotine replacement products, such as nicotine gum or lozenges, keep some on you to offer when needed.
 Studies have shown that people using such products, plus counseling, have greater success in quitting smoking than by stopping nicotine cold turkey.